mviereck/runx/README.md

 # runx
 `runx` allows to easily run Linux GUI applications on MS Windows.
  - `runx` starts an X server, either VcXsrv or XWin, to provide a graphical environment for Linux applications.
- - `runx` creates an authoriuation cookie to restrict access to the X server to allowed clients only.
+ - `runx` creates an authorization cookie to restrict access to the X server to allowed clients only.
- - `runx` runs the Linux applications with

 ## Linux on MS Windows
 `runx` can run in: